-Designed by Christian Boer who is himself dyslexic, this font was created in the Netherlands as part of a thesis project.
+Designed by Christian Boer who is himself dyslexic, Dyslexie font was created in the Netherlands as part of a thesis project.

-Alberado Gonzalez based this font on DejaVu Sans.
-It has since been used in several eye-tracking studies.
+Alberado Gonzalez is a graphic designer who based this font on DejaVu Sans.
+It has since been used in several eye-tracking studies

 This is a free option with good differentiation between the letters b and d.

-A common font used by children’s book publishers, it was designed at the Royal Art College.
+While not expressly designed for people with dyslexia, this is a common font used by children’s book publishers.
+It was created at the Royal Art College.

 This font is for people with visual impairment and hasn’t been tested specifically for dyslexic readers.